Find Your Man: Plot

-Paul Andrews (Eric St. Clair) returns home to the Pacific Northwest after combat service during World War I. During his absence he has lost contact with the girl he loves, Caroline Blair (June Marlowe).
-He embarks on a journey in search of her with his dog Rin Tin Tin (“Rinny”).
+Paul Andrews returns home to the Pacific Northwest after combat service during World War I. During his absence he has lost contact with the girl he loves, Caroline Blair.
+He embarks on a journey in search of her with his dog Buddy.

 After hopping a freight train, they disembark in a lumber camp.
-Paul and Rinny rescue a young woman from the abusive mill boss, Martin Daines (Pat Hatigan).
+Paul and Buddy rescue a young woman from the abusive mill boss, Martin Daines.
 The girl turns out to be his sweetheart, Caroline.
-When a murder is committed, Paul is falsely accused: the only witness to the crime is Rin Tin Tin, and the murderer determines to destroy the intelligent canine, who recognizes the true assailant.
-Caroline intervenes and saves Rinny.
-When Martin kills her stepfather, suspicion falls on Paul, but Rinny manages to extract a confession from the murderer.
-The faithful dog provides evidence at the Paul's trial that exonerates his master, proving him man's best friend.
+When a murder is committed, Paul is falsely accused: the only witness to the crime is Buddy, and the murderer determines to destroy the intelligent canine, who recognizes the true assailant.
+Caroline intervenes and saves Buddy.
+When Martin kills her stepfather, suspicion falls on Paul, but Buddy manages to extract a confession from the murderer.
+The faithful dog provides evidence at the trial that exonerates his master, proving him man's best friend.